 The Manager adopts the principle that the AC shall have at least three members, all of whom must be non-executive and the majority of whom, including the AC Chairman, must be independent.
 The Board is of the view that the AC members collectively have recent and relevant expertise or experience in financial management and are appropriately qualified to discharge their responsibilities.
+The AC Chairman and members also bring with them invaluable recent and relevant managerial and professional expertise in finance, accounting, auditing and related financial management domains.

-The AC consists of four members, all of whom are independent and are appropriately qualified to discharge their responsibilities.
-They are:
+As at 31 March 2024, the AC consists of four members, all of whom are independent and are appropriately qualified to discharge their responsibilities.1 They are:

 - Mr Premod Thomas, Chairman;

 - Mr Chua Kim Chiu, Member;

-- Mr Lawrence Wong, Member;
+- Mr Lawrence Wong, Member; and

-and

 - Mr Wu Long Peng, Member.